Arthur Ellis (Maryland politician)

-Background
+Early life and education

 Ellis was born in Portland Parish, Jamaica, on July 26, 1961.
 He graduated from the University of Maryland, College Park with a Bachelor of Science degree in chemistry and agriculture in 1983, and the City University of New York (CUNY) with a Master of Science in accountancy in 1990.

+Career

-He served in the United States Air Force from 1983 to 1989, and in the U.S. Air Force Reserves until 2001, attaining the rank of second lieutenant.
+Ellis served in the United States Air Force from 1983 to 1989, and in the U.S. Air Force Reserves until 2001, attaining the rank of second lieutenant.
 He returned to the United States and moved to Maryland after being discharged from the military after being injured while serving.

-After graduating from CUNY, Ellis became an associate at Mitchell & Titus, and afterwards worked as an instructor for the Maryland Association of Certified Public Accountants, the University of the District of Columbia, and the University of Maryland Global Campus until 1993.
+After graduating from CUNY, he became an associate at Mitchell & Titus, and afterwards worked as an instructor for the Maryland Association of Certified Public Accountants, the University of the District of Columbia, and the University of Maryland Global Campus until 1993.
 From 2008 to 2017, he worked as a volunteer leader at the University of Maryland Extension.